 This may be one of the last tasks you accomplish, as it requires the course to be fairly complete, especially if you are using a screen cast of the course.

+It’s important to provide easy access to resources students may need to be successful in your course.
 Distance ed courses must provide links to students for support with learning, other support, and technology.

 Taking a few minutes to review each of these components will help ensure that you’re fully prepared to start on your first day of class.
 If you have additional questions, be sure to reach out to your course lead or department chair for help.